 Reception Hall, Level Three

 K–12 educators are invited to a special viewing of Indigenous Beauty.
-At 5:30 pm, Rebecca Stone, Masse-Martin/neh Distinguished Teaching Professor at Emory, will introduce the main themes and highlight objects in the exhibition.
+At 5:30 pm, Rebecca Stone, Distinguished Teaching Professor at Emory and faculty curator of the Art of the Americas, will introduce the main themes and highlight objects in the exhibition.
 Enjoy wine and hors d’oeuvres, sign up for door prizes, and delight in the splendid objects represented in this encyclopedic selection of American Indian masterpieces.

 This program is free, but registration is required by contacting Julie Green at 404-727-2363 or firstname.lastname@example.org.